Eurosatory

-Eurosatory is the largest international defence and security exhibition for land and air-land that is held every two years in the Paris-Nord Villepinte Exhibition Centre, Paris, France.
-In 2022, it gathered over 1,700 exhibitors and over 62,000 visitors from 150 countries.
-It is organized by COGES.
+Eurosatory is the largest international exhibition for the land and air-land defence and security industry.
+It is held every two years in the Paris-Nord Villepinte Exhibition Centre, Paris, France.
+In 2024, it gathered over 2000 exhibitors from 61 countries, 334 official delegations from 93 countries, and 75 000+ professional visitors from across the globe.
+It is organised by COGES Events, a subsidiary of GICAT.

-The exhibition is reserved for professionals only.
+Attendance and participation at the exhibition are reserved for professionals only.

 Description

-This exhibition presents products from the entire land and air-land defense and security industries, from raw materials to sub-assemblies and operational systems.
+This exhibition presents products from the entire land and air-land defence and security industries, from raw materials to sub-assemblies and operational systems.

-It covers a wide range of products from vehicles (tanks, armored vehicles, trucks) to small arms (guns, missiles, knives) through communications systems, uniforms, logistics services, and also simulation, operational medicine and disaster responses, etc. Security has been a major theme during last exhibitions, with monitoring, alert and emergency responses solutions as well as civil security with the presence of firemen, among other institutions.
+Vehicle products include tanks, armoured vehicles, and trucks.
+Small arms coverage ranges from guns to missiles to knives.
+There are exhibitors of communications systems, uniforms, logistics services, simulation, operational medicine, and disaster response.
+Security has been a major theme during recent shows, with monitoring, alert, and emergency responses solutions as well as civil security with the presence of firemen, among other institutions.

-The exhibition is the largest of its kind worldwide, with more than 1,500 exhibitors and 57,000 international visitors.
-It is closed to the general public and reserved for professionals: exhibitions, institutional, government officials, industry professionals, all ranks members of armed and security forces, police and emergency units.
-Access is prohibited for people under 16.
+The exhibition is the largest of its kind worldwide.
+It is closed to the general public and reserved for professionals: exhibitors, institutions, government officials, industry professionals, all ranks of members of armed and security forces, and police and emergency units.
+Access is prohibited for people under the age of 16.

 There are two parts of the exhibition: indoor and outdoor.
-A dynamic live demonstration zone has been created to show the in-real use of several devices: vehicles, drones, technical intervention, and others.
+A dynamic live demonstration zone has been created to show the real-life use of several devices such as vehicles, drones, and technical interventions.
 These demonstrations are organised twice a day and attract about 1,000 visitors.

 History

-The first event was organised in 1967 by the French military procurement agency at the Camp Satory and gathered 30 exhibitors.
+The first event was organised in 1967 by the French military procurement agency at Camp Satory with 30 exhibitors.
 All the editions from SATORY I to SATORY X were held there.

-The 1992 edition marked a turning point: the exhibition was modified to be pan-European, taking the name EUROSATORY, European Land Defence Exhibition and moved to the Bourget Exhibition Centre.
+1992 marked a turning point: the exhibition was modified to be pan-European, taking the name EUROSATORY, European Land Defence Exhibition and moved to the Bourget Exhibition Centre.

 In 1994, the United States exhibited for the first time, and most participants were from NATO countries.
 It went fully international in 1996 when manufacturers from the Russian Federation joined the exhibition.

-In 2000, Eurosatory became "International Land and Air Defence exhibition".
+In 2000, Eurosatory was renamed to "International Land and Air Defence Exhibition".

-From 2002, the exhibition was held in the Paris-Nord Villepinte Exhibition Centre.
+From 2002 onward, the exhibition was held in the Paris-Nord Villepinte Exhibition Centre.

-The 2006 edition gathered 1,083 exhibitors and 48,000 participants, 50% of which were international, according to the official website.
+The 2006 event gathered 1,083 exhibitors and 48,000 participants, 50% of which were international, according to the official website.
 According to the same source, 110 official delegations from 71 countries came to the event, including 450 VIPs, and 24 ministers.

-The 2008 edition was one of the most successful in the history of the show, with 117 delegations, 52,500 visitors and 1,210 exhibitors.
-It was held at the Paris-Nord Villepinte Exhibition Centre, with an exhibition space of 125,000m2.
-A part of the delegations then had a dinner at the Louvre museum.
+The 2008 event was one of the most successful in the history of the show, with 117 delegations, 52,500 visitors and 1,210 exhibitors and an exhibition space of 125,000m2.
+Some delegates then had a dinner at the Louvre museum.

-The 2010, the tenth edition named "International Defence Week" placed emphasis on operational medicine, UASs and ground robots.
-It was attended by 1,327 exhibitors from 54 countries and 53,566 professional visitors.
+In 2010, emphasis was on operational medicine, UASs, and ground robots.
+It was attended by 1,327 exhibitors from 54 countries and 53,566 professionals.